CZnyu/hiker/README.md

 # Happy Hiker Service (Python)
-Sends you a customized email every morning, with information of interest such as the upcoming weather forecast.
+Sends you a customized email with information of interest such as the upcoming weather forecast, park features, and trail map.

 # Getting Started:
 Fork this repo and clone it onto your local computer (for example to your Desktop), then navigate there from the command-line: